 Information for Pet Owners

 Acquisition of green iguanas or tegus as personal pets is no longer allowed in Florida beginning July 1, 2020.
 The FWC recognizes there are individuals who already possess the newly regulated species as personal pets.
 People in possession of pet tegus or green iguanas prior to July 1, 2020 may apply for a no-cost Prohibited Species for Personal Use Permit to maintain that pet for rest of its life.
-These permits require annual renewal to remain valid.
 Only animals possessed prior to July 1, 2020 are eligible to be permitted for personal possession.
 All pet green iguanas and tegus must be marked with a Passive Integrated Transponder (PIT) tag.
 People who have these animals as pets will have until 90 days after new FWC rules are established in 68-5, F.A.C. to obtain a Prohibited Species for Personal Use Permit for these pets.